Ok Paneer! Let’s do this! I’ve never cooked with paneer before, so when a friend offered us some because they had extra, I didn’t hesitate!

 Blitz this into a smooth paste and set aside.

-Melt the ghee, whisk in with the turmeric and chilli powder, then add the cubed paneer and toss well.
+Melt the ghee, whisk in with the turmeric, chilli powder and salt, then add the cubed paneer and toss well.
 Set aside.

 Remove and set aside on a plate, leaving spices behind in the pan.